axelputra14/Applaunch/README.md

 # Applaunch (Temporary name)

 This is a personal project using Tauri + VueJS with SQLite DB and connected to Applaunch_be now as a temporary backend solution.
 The app is an application launcher similar to Playnite or Windows shortcut but much simpler and more catered for personal use.
+Icons library from HeroIcons.

 ## Roadmap